 Many teachers use backwards planning and other teachers let student choice and spontaneity take over.
 Whatever approach you follow, here are some To Kill a Mockingbird final task ideas for you to consider.

-21 To Kill a Mockingbird final task ideas
+Post preview: To Kill a Mockingbird Final Tasks

 1) Scout’s Point of View Essay